adamsol/Pyxell/docs/why-pyxell.md

 Standard iteration over a dictionary in Pyxell produces pairs of key and value, not just keys.
 Unneeded part can be discarded with `_`.

-### Caret as exponentiation operator
+### Caret as power operator

-Pyxell uses `^` as power operator, which is closer to the mathematical notation and used more commonly in mathematical software than `**`.
+Instead of using `^` character for rarely utilized `xor` operation, Pyxell uses it for exponentiation, as it is most often written this way in regular text and in mathematical software.
 Exponentiation works exactly even for negative exponents, producing rational numbers.
 There is also a separate, lossy `^^` operator, which produces standard integers.